 6. Moodle Participation (at least once a week)

-Posting an assignment, taking a test, participating in a discussion, starting a discussion - actually doing just about anything within our course community, at least once a week, will help time fly and your grade grow.
+Posting an assignment, taking a test, participating in a discussion, starting a discussion, printing assessment sheets - doing just about anything within our course community, at least once a week, will help time fly and your grade grow.